giff-h/green-eggs/README.md

 - API result caching to prevent rate limiting.
 - A suite of CLI options to quickly make API calls and database queries.
 - Webhooks for handling events that don't come through in chat, and better handling of events that do.

+### Known issues

+- The test matrix is failing on Windows on Python 3.8 and later.